PeachyDB-Inc/PeachyDB/Deployment/Readme.md

 11. <a href="https://github.com/akseg73/PeachyDB/blob/main/Deployment/Tool8-DescribeClientStack.md" title="describe client stack">Describe Client Stack</a> -- how to describe PeachyDB Client Stack

 12. <a href="https://github.com/akseg73/PeachyDB/blob/main/Deployment/Tool9-CommandSyntax.md" title="syntax commands">Syntax for any of the above commands</a> -- explain syntax and arguments for each of the peachydb_cluster_tool.py commands.
-Although the commands themselves are quite explanatory.
+Although the commands themselves are quite self explanatory.

 Modifying an existing PeachyDB Server Stack requires its own unique command tools which are described here in 13).<br>